CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 ### Additional discussion points

 - Our benchmarks could be rewritten using atomic references that have been introduced in C++20.
 These provide an excellent way to have selective atomicity on variables.
 - Real workloads typically do more that have 4 threads only compete for a single cache-line.
-However, there may be regions of execution where this pathological case exists, especially if that code has latency requirements.
+However, there may be regions of execution where this pathological case exists, and still causes a significant performance impact.